RiotGamesCookbooks/nexus-cookbook/README.md

 The following attributes are set under the `nexus` namespace:

-* version - sets the version to install
+* version - sets the version inside the nexus package
 * base_dir - sets the base directory under which to place the nexus user's home directory.
 * user - sets the user to install nexus under
 * group - sets the group to install nexus under
+* external_version - the version used on the downloads page for nexus
 * url - sets the URL where the nexus package is located
 * checksum - The SHA256 checksum of the Nexus installation package
 * port - the port to run nexus on